 Missing information when patterns run commands on other hosts

 When a host is discovered and patterns are triggered which run commands on a second host, the DDD on both hosts is updated.
 In versions before 11.1, when the original host is consolidated, the DDD from the second host is not available to the patterns that trigger on the consolidator.
 When the second host is consolidated, the DDD created on it when discovering the first host is not included.
 Consequently the consolidator will always report that the information from the second host is unavailable.
 The error "Request for information not part of the consolidated data" will be reported in the consolidated DiscoveryAccess.
 This can lead to missing nodes (licensing Detail, SoftwareComponents, and so on) and relationships on the consolidator.
 To work around this behavior, scan the original host from the consolidator.

-This is not a problem anymore in BMC Discovery 11.1
+This is no longer a problem in BMC Discovery 11.1 and later

 Configuring consolidation is a two step procedure.
 Initially the appliance which is to be the consolidator must be set as a consolidator, and then one or more scanners register with the appliance.
 To configure consolidation you need the permissions detailed in Consolidation Permissions.

 Standalone scanners can consolidate to any member of a cluster.
 When using a cluster as a scanner, you can configure consolidation using any member UI, but only the coordinator of the cluster sends information to the consolidator.
 The scanning cluster can consolidate to any member of the target cluster.

 Consolidation uses port 25032 to communicate.
 The scanner must be able to connect to port 25032 on the consolidator.
 You must configure any firewalls between scanners and consolidators to allow this traffic.
 For clusters that act as scanners you must open port 25032 on all members.
 For clusters that act as consolidators you must open port 25032 on the coordinator, but if you change the coordinator you must open port 25032 on the new coordinator.